Local anesthetic: Acute pain

-Even though, acute pain may be managed using analgesics, conduction anesthesia may be preferable because of superior pain control and fewer side effects.
+Even though acute pain can be managed using analgesics, conduction anesthesia may be preferable because of superior pain control and fewer side effects.
 For purposes of pain therapy, LA drugs are often given by repeated injection or continuous infusion through a catheter.
 LA drugs are also often combined with other agents such as opioids for synergistic analgesic action.
 Low doses of LA drugs can be sufficient so that muscle weakness does not occur and patients may be mobilized.

 Some typical uses of conduction anesthesia for acute pain are: